AdobeDocs/experience-manager-cloud-manager.en/help/using/configuring-pipeline.md

 ---
 title: Configure your CI/CD Pipeline
 seo-title: Configure your CI/CD Pipeline
-description: null
+description: Follow this page to configure your pipeline settings from the Cloud Manager.
-seo-description: Before you start to deploy your code, you must configure your pipeline settings from the Cloud Manager.
-Follow this page to configure your pipeline settings from the Cloud Manager.
+seo-description: Before you start to deploy your code, you must configure your pipeline settings from the AEM Cloud Manager.
 uuid: 35fd56ac-dc9c-4aca-8ad6-36c29c4ec497
 contentOwner: jsyal
 products: SG_EXPERIENCEMANAGER/CLOUDMANAGER